-Vocational Education1.0 unitPhysical Education1.5 unitsElectives5.5 unitsTotal22.0 units
+1.0 unit 1.50 units 5.5 6.0 units 22.0 units

 - Math courses shall consist of Algebra I, Geometry, Algebra II, (or its equivalent) and an additional course with significant math content as determined by the Governing Board.
-In lieu of one (1) credit of Algebra II or its equivalent course content a student may request a personal curriculum in mathematics following R7-2-302.03. - Math courses shall consist of Algebra I, Geometry, Algebra II, (or its equivalent) and an additional course with significant math content as determined by the Governing Board.
+In lieu of one (1) credit of Algebra II or its equivalent course content, a student may request a personal curriculum in mathematics following R7-2-302.03. - Math courses shall consist of Algebra I, Geometry, Algebra II, (or its equivalent) and an additional course with significant math content as determined by the Governing Board (Governing Body).